tshihab07/Data-Cleaning-And-Organizing/README.md

 - **Data Cleaning:** Identify and fix missing, erroneous, or inconsistent data to ensure dataset quality.
 - **Data Organization:** Restructure the dataset for better usability and further analysis.
-- **Basic Statistical Analysis:** Perform descriptive statistics such as mean, median and mode to understand the dataset’s characteristics.
+- **Basic Statistical Analysis:** Perform descriptive statistics such as mean, median, and mode to understand the dataset’s characteristics.
 - **Regular Expression (Regex) Support:** Extract, clean, or standardize unstructured data elements using regex patterns.

 ## Installation